 Grant Bay Beach is one of those places you think you can only see in photo books.
-Yet there it is, on the north end of west Vancouver Island.
+Yet there it is, on the north end of West Vancouver Island.
 It is easily accessed by trail.
-The road is long but not to bad, can take a car over it with ease.
+The road is long but not too bad, can take a car over it with ease.

 Grant bay is an isolated bay on the north side of the entrance to Quatsino Sound.
-The sound itself is really big, you can find the villages of Winter Harbor, Port Alice, Quotsino, Beaver Cove and Holberg by heading into the sound.
-Quatsino sound is a huge sound that leads in from the pacific ocean, almost separating the north island region.
-You can see gray whales, sea lions, seals, otters and thousands of shorebirds at this bay.
+The sound itself is huge, you can find the villages of Winter Harbor, Port Alice, Quotsino, Beaver Cove, and Holberg by heading into the sound.
+Quatsino sound leads in from the Pacific Ocean, almost separating the north island region.
+You can see gray whales, sea lions, seals, otters, and thousands of shorebirds at this bay.

 The beach is on the west coast of Vancouver Island, close to the village of Winter Harbor, its white sandy beaches and old-growth trees make it a great destination for families and people of all activity levels.
 The beach is pretty big, quite wide from forest to water and nothing but white sand.